3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_02/express/intro-to-express.md

 - req.params
 - req.body (see bodyParser below)

-> You can also use `request`, but we use `req` for brevity.
+> You can also use the full name- `request`, but we use `req` for brevity.

-#### The 'res' Argument
+### The 'res' Argument

 The [res](https://expressjs.com/en/api.html#res) argument is another object that contains information about the **response** we want to send to the server.

-We initially started with using `res.send` to just send text to the browser, when using handlebars however, we can use `res.render` to render an html or hbs file.
+We initially started using `res.send` to send text to the browser, when using handlebars.
+However, we can use `res.render` to render an html or hbs file.

-We can also use `res.redirect` to trigger another route before sending a response back to the browser
+We can also use `res.redirect` to trigger another route before sending a response back to the browser.

-> You can also use `response`, but we use `res` for brevity.
+> You can also use the full name- `response`, but we use `res` for brevity.

 <br />